Alert Source Discuss

 signature bytes Data passed into the account to verify authorization

 Users send UserOperation objects to a dedicated user operation mempool.
-The are not concerned with the packed version.
+They are not concerned with the packed version.
 A specialized class of actors called bundlers (either block builders running special-purpose code, or users that can relay transactions to block builders eg. through a bundle marketplace such as Flashbots that can guarantee next-block-or-never inclusion) listen in on the user operation mempool, and create bundle transactions.
 A bundle transaction packages up multiple UserOperation objects into a single handleOps call to a pre-published global entry point contract.

 To prevent replay attacks (both cross-chain and multiple EntryPoint implementations), the signature should depend on chainid and the EntryPoint address.